jbcoe/value_types/DRAFT.md

 The class template `indirect` owns an object of known type, permits copies, propagates const and is allocator aware.

-Like `optional` and `unique_ptr`, `indirect` can be in a valueless state;
+* Like `optional` and `unique_ptr`, `indirect` can be in a valueless state;
   `indirect` can only get into the valueless state after move.

-Both `unique_ptr` and `optional` have preconditions for `operator->` and `operator*`: the behavior is undefined if `*this` does not contain a value.
-Both `unique_ptr` and `optional` mark `operator->` and `operator*` as noexcept: `indirect` does the same.
-Both `optional` and `indirect` know the underlying type of the owned object so can implement r-value qualified versions of `operator*`.
+* `unique_ptr` and `optional` have preconditions for `operator->` and `operator*`: the behavior is undefined if `*this` does not contain a value.

+* `unique_ptr` and `optional` mark `operator->` and `operator*` as noexcept:
+  `indirect` does the same.

+* `optional` and `indirect` know the underlying type of the owned object so can implement r-value qualified versions of `operator*`.
 For `unique_ptr` the underlying type is not know (it could be an instance of a derived class) so r-value qualified versions of `operator*` are not provided.

-Like `vector`, `indirect` owns an object created by an allocator.
+* Like `vector`, `indirect` owns an object created by an allocator.
 The move constructor, move assignment operator, member swap, and non-member swap for `vector` are conditionally noexcept on properties of the allocator.
 Thus for `indirect`, the move constructor, move assignment operator, member swap, and non-member swap for `indirect` are conditionally noexcept on properties of the allocator (Allocator instances may have different underlying memory resources, it's not possible for an allocator with one memory resource to delete an object in another memory resource.
 When allocators have different underlying memory resources, move and swap necessitate the allocation of memory and cannot be marked noexcept.).

-Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators, hash to the underlying object.
+* Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators, hash to the underlying object.

-Unlike `optional`, `indirect` is not observably valueless: use after move is erroneous.
+* Unlike `optional`, `indirect` is not observably valueless: use after move is erroneous.
 Formatting is supported by `indirect` by forwarding to the owned object.

 #### Modelled types for `polymorphic`

 The class template `polymorphic` owns an object of known type, requires copies, propagates const and is allocator aware.

-Like `optional` and `unique_ptr`, `polymorphic` can be in a valueless state;
+* Like `optional` and `unique_ptr`, `polymorphic` can be in a valueless state;
   `polymorphic` can only get into the valueless state after move.

-Both `unique_ptr` and `optional` have preconditions for `operator->` and `operator*`: the behavior is undefined if `*this` does not contain a value.
-Both `unique_ptr` and `optional` mark `operator->` and `operator*` as noexcept: `polymorphic` does the same.
-Neither `unique_ptr` nor `polymorphic` know the underlying type of the owned object so cannot implement r-value qualified versions of `operator*`.
-For `optional` the underlying type is know so r-value qualified versions of `operator*` are provided.
+* `unique_ptr` and `optional` have preconditions for `operator->` and `operator*`: the behavior is undefined if `*this` does not contain a value.

+* `unique_ptr` and `optional` mark `operator->` and `operator*` as noexcept:
+  `polymorphic` does the same.

+* Neither `unique_ptr` nor `polymorphic` know the underlying type of the owned object so cannot implement r-value qualified versions of `operator*`.
+For `optional` the underlying type is known so r-value qualified versions of `operator*` are provided.

-Like `vector`, `polymorphic` owns an object created by an allocator.
+* Like `vector`, `polymorphic` owns an object created by an allocator.
 The move constructor, move assignment operator, member swap, and non-member swap for `vector` are conditionally noexcept on properties of the allocator.
 Thus for `polymorphic`, the move constructor, move assignment operator, member swap, and non-member swap for `polymorphic` are conditionally noexcept on properties of the allocator.

-Like `unique_ptr`, `polymorphic` does not know the type of the owned object (it could be an instance of a derived type).
+* Like `unique_ptr`, `polymorphic` does not know the type of the owned object (it could be an instance of a derived type).
 As a result `polymorphic` cannot forward comparison operators, hash or formatting to the owned object.

 ### `noexcept` and narrow contracts